 “Our PORTASCANNER WATERTIGHT unit performed well during the entire period of use, proved rugged and we feel sure that if it had not required returning for mandatory calibration and certification, the unit would have performed well for many more years to come.”
 Captain J.F.
 Holmes, Botrans

-The Portascanner® WATERTIGHT is:
+The Portascanner® WATERTIGHT is your unit of choice

 - Faster: designed for ease of use from poorly educated crew up to chief engineer – no need for extensive and expensive training courses, simply read the operating instructions in the kit and away you go